AI: The Next Revolution In Supply Chain Optimisation

 AI is transforming processes along the value chain from end to end, including supply chain management.

 What Are The Obstacles Businesses Face With AI?

-Several organisations are unable to realise the benefits of AI integration and face difficulties in implementing it due to the following challenges:
+Several organizations are unable to realize the benefits of AI integration and face difficulties in implementing it due to the following challenges:

-- Limited integration between databases and systems for accessing, cleansing and analysing data
+- Limited integration between databases and systems for accessing, cleansing and analyzing data

 - Limited data governance policies related to extended supply chain